espidev/ProtectionStones/README.md

     # Set the number of regions of non-adjacent regions with the permission protectionstones.region.adjacent.x (default is 1, -1 to bypass)
     # Also can bypass with protectionstones.admin
     regions_must_be_adjacent = false

+    # Whether or not to give players the option to merge new regions with ones they already own (overlapping)
+    # to create a new large region.
+Can merge any regions with protectionstones.admin
+    # Requires the permission protectionstones.merge to use (with /ps merge)
+    # Note: Due to the limitations of WorldGuard, merged regions will ignore y_radius and go from bedrock to sky
+    # since polygon regions can only be 2D, not 3D
+    allow_merging_regions = true

 ## Default Configuration (block1.toml)